unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec-with-acr.md

 # ImageSpec with ACR

-In this section we explain how to set up and use [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/products/container-registry) to build and deploy task container images using `ImageSpec`.
+In this section we explain how to use [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/products/container-registry) to build and deploy task container images using `ImageSpec`.

 Refer to [Enabling Azure Container Registry](../../../integrations/enabling-azure-resources/enabling-azure-container-registry.md) for more details in how to setup Azure Container Registry.